Killing of Brian Thompson: Handwritten letter

 Upon Mangione's arrest, police said they found in his possession a 262-word handwritten document, which many media outlets characterized as a "manifesto".
 According to NYPD commissioner Jessica Tisch, the handwritten document spoke to Mangione's "motivation and mindset".
-Journalist Ken Klippenstein published a transcription of the document found on Mangione; According to Newsweek, police confirmed that the transcription was legitimate.
+Journalist Ken Klippenstein published a transcription of the document found on Mangione; according to Newsweek, police confirmed that the transcription was legitimate.
 The document reads as follows:

 To the Feds, I'll keep this short, because I do respect what you do for our country.
 To save you a lengthy investigation, I state plainly that I wasn't working with anyone.
 This was fairly trivial: some elementary social engineering, basic CAD, a lot of patience.
 The spiral notebook, if present, has some straggling notes and To Do lists that illuminate the gist of it.
 My tech is pretty locked down because I work in engineering so probably not much info there.
 I do apologize for any strife of traumas but it had to be done.
 Frankly, these parasites simply had it coming.
 A reminder: the US has the #1 most expensive healthcare system in the world, yet we rank roughly #42 in life expectancy.
 United is the [indecipherable] largest company in the US by market cap, behind only Apple, Google, Walmart.
-It has grown and grown, but as [sic] our life expectancy?
-No the reality is, these [indecipherable] have simply gotten too powerful, and they continue to abuse our country for immense profit because the American public has allwed [sic] them to get away with it.
+It has grown and grown, but as[sic] our life expectancy?
+No the reality is, these [indecipherable] have simply gotten too powerful, and they continue to abuse our country for immense profit because the American public has allowed [sic] them to get away with it.
 Obviously the problem is more complex, but I do not have space, and frankly I do not pretend to be the most qualified person to lay out the full argument.
 But many have illuminated the corruption and greed (e.g.: Rosenthal, Moore), decades ago and the problems simply remain.
 It is not an issue of awareness at this point, but clearly power games at play.
 Evidently I am the first to face it with such brutal honesty.

 The complaint filed by the U.S. Attorney's Southern District of New York calls the letter "The Feds Letter" because it is addressed "To the Feds".
 The complaint was unsealed on December 19, 2024.